 - Oxford TEFL Connect certificate (12 month memberships)

-This concludes our round-up of the best online resources to use in your face-to-face lessons.
+This concludes our round-up of the best online resources to use in your face-to-face EFL classes.
 We’re sure you’ll enjoy exploring the material we’ve suggested and hope you’ll watch this space for more top ten lists, teaching ideas and insights from our expert team!

-If you would like to discover useful resources for your classes, receive support from experienced teachers and join a vibrant community of international teachers, join our community, Oxford TEFL Connect.
+If you would like to discover useful online resources for your EFL classes, receive support from experienced teachers and join a vibrant community of international teachers, join our community, Oxford TEFL Connect.